UltraMessaging/smx_perf/README.md

 There are many other kernel tweaks and optimizations that can be made to prevent interruptions and allow the application to minimize instances of giving up the CPU.
+Informatica recommends that users work with an experienced Linux performance engineer to understand the tradeoffs of potential optimizations.
 However, Informatica does not know of any way to completely eliminate all interruptions.